-BILL NO. BL2017-951 (S. DAVIS) - This ordinance would establish a Community Oversight Board (COB) to conduct investigations and provide citizen oversight of officers of the Metropolitan Nashville Police Department (MNDP).
+BILL NO. BL2017-951 (S. DAVIS & HURT) - This ordinance would establish a Community Oversight Board (COB) to conduct investigations and provide citizen oversight of officers of the Metropolitan Nashville Police Department (MNDP).
+A detailed analysis of the ordinance was submitted for the January 2, 2018 Council meeting.
+However, this ordinance was deferred indefinitely at the January 2, 2018 Council meeting.